aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

   ]
 }
 ```

+Consult the [AWS IoT Greengrass component recipe reference](https://docs.aws.amazon.com/greengrass/v2/developerguide/component-recipe-reference.html) for more information about the properties of the recipe file.

 **NB-** the above command assumes the RAM disk was set up for `/tmp/data` -- modify it as appropriate for your installation in the `mounts` property.
 Also ensure the directory exists and the docker user has write permissions.